ARENG 3 NIGHTS / 4 DAYS

 Email: firstname.lastname@example.org / Whatsapp: +85589722339*

-(if you fail to get an answer after a few hours, chances are that our main coordinators are all in the jungles, out of signal.
-If that is the case, contact us via email and we will get back to you in due course).
+(if you fail to get an answer after a few hours, chances are that our main coordinators are in the jungles, out of signal.
+If that is the case, we will get back to you in once we are back to civilization ;).